hermonochy/Rescueland/The Planet File.md

 Atmosphere: Hydrogen 40%, Oxygen 30%, Helium 30%

-General: A desert planet that harnesses solar energy, Ehana is largely self-sufficient despite its harsh environment.
+General:  A desert planet that harnesses solar energy, Ehana was previously part of the Rescueland Empire but has become the first planet to have willingly left, believing themselves self-sufficient enough to survive alone.

-## Heloa
+## Heloa (R)

 Name: Heloa